FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

 device-discovery.address-check-limit=254
 ```

-The snippet contains two additional parameters.
+The previous snippet contains the following additional parameters:

--   **initial-pool-size** of the thread pool that is used by the executor.
+-   `initial-pool-size` - Thread pool used by the executor.
--   **"max-pool-size"** specifies the size of the
+-   `max-pool-size` - Size of the executor.
+If the request contains a large
-    executor that is used.
-If the amount of addresses in the
-    request is high, consider raising the value.
+    number of addresses, consider raising the value.
--   **kepalive-time** specifies the time (in seconds) before the execution
-    of a specified task is timed out.
+-   `keepalive-time` - Time before the execution of a specified task is timed
--   **"addressCheckLimit"** specifies how many
+    out (in seconds).
-    addresses are checked.
-If more addresses are specified in
+-   `addressCheckLimit` - Maximum number of addresses checked.
+If a request
-    the request, the request will not be successful.
+    contains more addresses, it will not be successful.

-If you want to discover hosts and ports in listening state in a
-network, do not add the network and broadcast address of that
+To discover hosts and ports in listening state in a network, do not add the
-network.
-For example, if you want to check the network "192.168.1.0/24",
+network and broadcast address of that network.
+For example, to check the network
-you can use one of the following:
+`192.168.1.0/24`, use one of the following:

--   "network": "192.168.1.0/24"
+-   `"network": "192.168.1.0/24"`
--   "start-ipv4-address": "192.168.1.1", "end-ipv4-address":
+-   `"start-ipv4-address": "192.168.1.1", "end-ipv4-address":
-    "192.168.1.254"
+    "192.168.1.254"`

-If you specify the range using a network statement, the network address
+If you specify the range using a network statement, the network address and
-and broadcast address will not be included in the discovery process.
-If
+broadcast address are not included in the discovery process.
+If you specify the
-you specify the range via range statements, make sure that only hosts
+range via range statements, make sure that only hosts addresses are included in
-addresses are included in the specified range.
+the specified range.

-## RPC Examples
+## RPC examples

 ### Successful example

-RPC input contains a network with the prefix /29.
-Addresses in the
+RPC input contains a network with the `/29` prefix.
+Addresses in the network and
-network and desired ports are checked for availability.
-The output
+desired ports are checked for availability.

-contains reachable addresses in the network and all open TCP/UDP
+RPC output contains reachable addresses in the network and all open TCP/UDP
 ports.

 ```bash RPC Request